 Our process of handling customer’s equipment follows the best suggested process, set forth by the ASTM, the governing body over testing materials.
 All tested gloves, including new equipment, is stamped and sent out with current dates.
 Customer specific stamping is also available, including employee ID #’s, names, rotation number, and so much more.

 This program is available to automatically replace any gloves in your inventory that fail, cutting down on hold ups for turn- around and ultimately saving you money.

 Our process of handling customers equipment follows the best suggested process, set forth by ASTM, the governing body over testing materials.
 Our process is as follows:

 Gloves are washed in our commercial washers with detergents that disinfect and remove contaminants.
-These detergents are proven safe for industry use on rubber protective equipment.
-The gloves are then dried for testing to prevent flashover.
+These detergents are specifically designed for the use on rubber insulative equipment.
+The gloves are then dried for testing

 JM is capable of testing all gloves as classified by ASTM.
-All testing is performed in accordance with ASTM testing standards, which are nationally recognized by OSHA to be the industry standard.
+All testing is performed using AC current in accordance with ASTM testing standards, which are nationally recognized by OSHA to be the industry standard.

 Our technicians prep the dielectric gloves testing machine to ensure all settings meet these standards.
 The machines grounding rods act as a ground reference if the electricity punctures through the glove.
 Gloves are hung individually from the rack of the tester by pins.
 As testing begins, the gloves are filled with water and the tester closes to safeguard our employees from electric shock potential.
 The water in the tank is energized to the appropriate test voltage.
 Voltage is applied for at least one minute for retest gloves and three minutes for new gloves.
 Electrical current levels are monitored during this time to ensure current leakage is not in excess.
 The gloves are then dried a second time.